What You Should Look for in a Personal Injury Lawyer

-At Decof, Decof & Barry (DD&B), we have been and continue to be at the forefront in catastrophic injury cases.
+At Decof, Barry, Mega & Quinn, we have been and continue to be at the forefront in catastrophic injury cases.
 Our firm was established in 1975 and was Rhode Island’s first firm to specialize in catastrophic personal injury cases.
-DD&B was also the first firm in Rhode Island to use modern trial presentation technology and techniques to tell clients’ stories.
+Decof, Barry, Mega & Quinn was also the first firm in Rhode Island to use modern trial presentation technology and techniques to tell clients’ stories.
 Our firm is also unique because it has enough experienced and talented attorneys to handle multiple trials at the same time.
 We understand that our clients’ ability to move forward is directly tied to getting their case heard and resolved.

 In 2014, five of our attorneys were selected to the Rhode Island Super Lawyers/Rising Stars list.
 In addition, Mark Decof has been selected by the Rhode Island Supreme Court to serve on the Rhode Island Board of Bar Examiners.

 The majority of our new clients come to us on the recommendation of our former clients and other local attorneys in Rhode Island.